jkengs/dictionary-server/README.md

 # Dictionary Server
-A dictionary server that is built using a thread-per-request architecture.
+A dictionary server that is built using a thread-per-request  and client/server architecture.
 It allows concurrent users to query, add, remove and update words from a dictionary JSON file.
+## Prerequisites

 ## Build
 `mvn clean compile assembly:single`